maschigokae/vennschedule/README.md

 The API URL endpoints are `/api/attendee`, and `/api/attendee/param`, where "param" is a number representing a unique attendee id.

 Once the server is running, you can can open the local version of the `app/index.html` file in your favorite browser and interact with the program.
 The front-end JavaScript interacts with the API via ajax, and you can create and edit entries, refresh the page, and your data will persist as long as the API Node server is running.

+\* Known issue in Safari: Mousing over availability options in attendee edit mode does not reduce the opacity of the availability option element as it should.
+Safari appears not to apply a hover style for a class that has been dynamically added with JavaScript. *Clicking* on the availability option element appears to activate the hover pseudoselector, and the styles associated with it, for that single element.
+While this doesn't affect the core functionality of the app, having the editable options change appearance on mouseover is a major UI issue, as it serves to alert the user that the option is clickable.
+Looking into a workaround for this issue.